nimrody15/ec2-scheduler/README.md

 1. If you want to shut down all instances at the end of each day, choose end of day parameter to 'Yes'

-2. Insert the time want to shut down the instances (GMT) **Important** Once you choose 'Yes' - ALL INSTANCES WILL BE SHUT DOWN AT THAT SPECIFIC TIME.
+2. Insert the time want to shut down the instances (GMT).

+**Important** Once you choose 'Yes' - ALL INSTANCES WILL BE SHUT DOWN AT THAT SPECIFIC TIME.

 3. If you want to keep instances and ignore end of day shut down,add the below tag: